 Food pantry opening at BREC Jackson Community Center

-BATON ROUGE - Outstanding Mature Girlz will be opening its food pantry on Friday at the BREC Jackson Community Center in Baton Rouge.
+BATON ROUGE - Outstanding Mature Girlz opened its food pantry Friday at the BREC Jackson Community Center in Baton Rouge, offering free groceries to families who may soon lose access to federal food assistance.

-The pantry aims to help families who lack access to nutritional food options by offering a variety of food items for free.
+The pantry aims to help households struggling to afford nutritious food by providing a variety of items, all free of charge and available to anyone in need.
+No ID or registration is required.

-"We invite everyone who is in need of assistance to come out.
-Together, we can strengthen our community and ensure that no one goes hungry," Outstanding Mature Girlz Founder Sashika Baunchand said.
+“We invite everyone who is in need of assistance to come out.
+Together, we can strengthen our community and ensure that no one goes hungry,” Sashika Baunchand, founder of Outstanding Mature Girlz said.

 This comes as Gov. Jeff Landry declared a state of emergency to help fund Supplemental Nutritional Assistance Program benefits for the elderly, disabled and children, funds that will be cut off if the government shutdown continues into November.